StackStorm/st2-docker/README.md

 cp -R examples/actions/actions.hello.yaml packs.dev/examples/actions
 ```

-Use `docker exec` to connect to the `stackstorm` container:
+Use `docker exec` to get a bash shell in the `stackstorm` container:

   ```
   docker exec -it stackstorm /bin/bash
   ```

 `st2ctl reload` loads the new action into StackStorm.
+Whenever you change
+the yaml file, you need to run `st2ctl reload`.
 Within the container,
 run the following:

   ```